By Troy Wilde

 Middle and high school students in Coolidge and elsewhere who are looking at their own road to college may find Miranda’s advice helpful, “Do as much as you can to gain access to go directly to university no matter how hard financially and academically it may seem, you can get through it.
 Just do it, even if you’re scared, just do it – jump in with both feet and get it done because it’s a huge life-changer.

 Beyond the books, Miranda has a lifelong interest in athletics, “I play softball, soccer, and swim in my free time.
-I also run every day and kind of lift weights too – to help with the school stress.”
+I also run every day and kind of lift weights too – to help with the stress I had in school.”